mhqghm/hsmwa/README.md

 # CityRater

-Imagine that you wanted to travel to some city, but you didn't want how to choose one.
+Imagine that you wanted to travel to some city, but you didn't know how to choose one.
 For some people food is important, other people prefer city with beatiful architectury, some want to find cities with interesting activities.
 This site allows to different users rate cities according to different cathegories and find best city according to average mark on some cathegories.

 # Description